Joseph Mitchell (writer): Biography

-For more information on Mitchell's biography and daily life, see Thomas Kunkel's Man in Profile: Joseph Mitchell of The New Yorker (2015).

-Career

 Mitchell came to New York City in 1929, at the age of 21, with the ambition of becoming a political reporter.
 He worked for such newspapers as The World, the New York Herald Tribune, and the New York World-Telegram, at first covering crime and then doing interviews, profiles, and character sketches.
 In 1931, he took a break from journalism to work on a freighter that sailed to Leningrad and brought back pulp logs to New York City.

+On February 27, 1932, he married Therese Jacobsen, a reporter and photographer.
+They had two daughters, Nora and Elizabeth.
 He returned to journalism later that year and continued to write for New York newspapers until he was hired by St. Clair McKelway at The New Yorker in 1938.
 He remained with the magazine until his death in 1996.

-His book Up in the Old Hotel collects the best of his writing for The New Yorker, and his earlier book My Ears Are Bent collects the best of his early journalistic writing, which he omitted from Up in the Old Hotel.
-Mitchell's last book was his empathetic account of the Greenwich Village street character and self-proclaimed historian Joe Gould's extravagantly disguised case of writer's block, published as Joe Gould's Secret (1964).
-Mitchell served on the board of directors of the Gypsy Lore Society, was one of the founders of the South Street Seaport Museum, was involved with the Friends of Cast-Iron Architecture, and served five years on the New York City Landmarks Preservation Commission.
-In August 1937, he placed third in a clam-eating tournament on Block Island by eating 84 cherrystone clams.
-In 2008, The Library of America selected Mitchell's story "Execution" for inclusion in its two-century retrospective of American True Crime.
-The February 11, 2013, edition of The New Yorker includes a previously unpublished portion of Mitchell's unfinished autobiography entitled "Street Life: Becoming Part of the City."